ua-gist-open-source/python-web-app/README.md

 ```
   marker = L.marker([lat, lon],{title: ui.item.label, draggable: true, icon: redIcon}).addTo(map);
 ```
-Addtionally, we want the `findCoffee()` function to be called with different coordinates if we move the marker so we can update that button on the `dragend` event for that marker:
+Addtionally, we want the `findCoffee()` function to be called with different coordinates if we move the marker so we can update that button on the `dragend` event for that marker.
+Add this after the line above:
 ```
   marker.on('dragend', function(event){
     var marker = event.target;